nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 .. note::

   Inverse transform only performs spatial unmasking.
+  The data is only brought back into either a 3D or 4D represnetaion.

 Once voxel signals have been processed, the result can be visualized as images after unmasking (masked-reduced data transformed back into